Skip to main content

 How does Griggs County Central High School rank in ND?

-Griggs County Central High School is ranked #120 out of 451 schools in ND.
+Griggs County Central High School ranks #266 of 451 schools in ND.

 What is Griggs County Central High School's MySchoolScout rating?

-Griggs County Central High School has a composite rating of 7.2 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Griggs County Central High School has a current MySchoolScout rating of 5.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Griggs County Central High School?